yongcongwang/blog/source/_posts/deep_learning/Deep-Learning-Summary.md

 \theta_{180} = 60
 \end{array}
 $$
 This data is samll in winter but big in summer.
-Its noisy if we plot it out.
+It's noisy if we plot it out.
 Now we use the `exponentially weighted averages` equation
 $$
 v_t = \beta * v_{t - 1} + (1 - \beta) * \theta_t